-1 CLASS HOUR/3 LAB HOURS/2 CREDITS This course introduces the massage student to deeper strokes that include but are not limited to trigger point therapy, myofascial release, and cross fiber friction.
-A stronger understanding of how muscles function and thorough review of muscle insertion and origins will be covered.
-(Co/Prerequisites: SCIC111 or SCIC201 & SCIC202, MSTC101, AHLC123) MSTC137 Pre/Post Natal Massage 2 CLASS HOURS/2 CREDITS Special considerations need to be taken when working with pregnant women.
+1 CLASS HOUR/3 LAB HOURS/2 CREDITS

+This course introduces the massage student to deeper strokes that include but are not limited to trigger point therapy, myofascial release and cross fiber friction.
+Traditional Swedish massage strokes are used but modified by applying more intense pressure and slowing the stroke to target specific sub musculature and fascia (connective tissue).
+Body mechanics are also modified to work from a lower center of gravity a derive more force without undue stress on the practitioner.
+A stronger understanding of integrative anatomy and thorough review of muscle insertion and origins will be covered.
+(Prerequisites: SCIC111 or SCIC 201 & 202, MSTC121, AHLC123)

+MSTC137 Pre/Post Natal Massage 2 CLASS HOURS/2 CREDITS Special considerations need to be taken when working with pregnant women.
 Contraindications during each trimester, pressure points and proper positioning will be emphasized.
 (Co/Prerequisites: SCIC111 or SCIC201 & SCIC202, MSTC121)

+MSTC139 Reflexology

-MSTC139 Reflexology 2 CLASS HOURS/2 CREDIT Reflexology is the practice of zone therapy and how reflex points on the feet correlate to various parts of the body.
+2 CLASS HOURS/2 CREDIT

+Reflexology is the practice of zone therapy and how reflex points on the feet correlate to various parts of the body.
 Foot baths and aromatherapy will also be incorporated.